ng-Classic/ng-classic/aio/content/guide/template-typecheck.md

 ## Overview of template type checking

-Just as TypeScript catches type errors in your code, Angular Classicchecks the expressions and bindings within the templates of your application and can report any type errors it finds.
+Just as TypeScript catches type errors in your code, Angular Classic checks the expressions and bindings within the templates of your application and can report any type errors it finds.
-Angular Classiccurrently has three modes of doing this, depending on the value of the `fullTemplateTypeCheck` and `strictTemplates` flags in the [TypeScript configuration file](guide/typescript-configuration).
+Angular Classic currently has three modes of doing this, depending on the value of the `fullTemplateTypeCheck` and `strictTemplates` flags in the [TypeScript configuration file](guide/typescript-configuration).

 ### Basic mode

-In the most basic type-checking mode, with the `fullTemplateTypeCheck` flag set to `false`, Angular Classicvalidates only top-level expressions in a template.
+In the most basic type-checking mode, with the `fullTemplateTypeCheck` flag set to `false`, Angular Classic validates only top-level expressions in a template.

 If you write `<map [city]="user.address.city">`, the compiler verifies the following: